 The United States is a key growth market in our global network.
-In June 2004, we launched a non-stop passenger service between Dubai and New York City, and since then we have expanded to Houston, Los Angeles, San Francisco, Dallas, Seattle, Washington, DC, Boston and Chicago, with Orlando services launching in September.
+In June 2004, we launched a non-stop passenger service between Dubai and New York City, and since then we have expanded to Houston, Los Angeles, San Francisco, Dallas, Seattle, Washington D.C., Boston, Chicago and Orlando.

-In total, we operate 84 passenger flights per week between Dubai and the US – four times daily to New York with three direct services and one via Milan; and daily services to the other eight destinations.
-Emirates operates the Boeing 777-300ER to five US cities.
-It also operates the Airbus A380, powered by US-made GE GP7200 engines to Dallas, Houston, Los Angeles, New York and San Francisco.
+In total, we operate 16 passenger flights per day between Dubai and the US – four times daily to New York with three direct services and one via Milan; twice daily to Boston, Los Angeles and Seattle and daily services to the other six destinations.
+Emirates operates the Boeing 777 to six US cities.
+It also operates the Airbus A380, powered by US-made GE GP7200 engines to Los Angeles, New York, San Francisco and Washington D.C.

-The relationship between Emirates and the US in the cargo sector continues to strengthen, and since 2004 our flights between the US and Dubai carried 468,000 tonnes of valuable goods.
+Our flights between the US and Dubai have also carried 681,000 tonnes of valuable goods since 2004.
 This facilitates US foreign trade and opens up new markets for US exporters in the Middle East and South Asian subcontinent.
-Every week, we carry items such as auto parts out of JFK, apples and cherries from Seattle, and oil and gas equipment out of Houston.
-In total, our cargo capacity from the US is over 1,690 tonnes per week.
+Every week, we carry items such as auto parts out of JFK, seasonal produce such as apples and cherries from Seattle, oil and gas equipment out of Houston, medical supplies out of Los Angeles, and frozen meat from Chicago.
+In total, our cargo capacity from the US is over 2,000 tonnes per week.

 We continue to link the US, the world’s largest economy, with emerging markets that will further drive American economic growth, trade and job creation.
-Our network from US destinations to the five BRICS nations of Brazil, Russia, India, China and South Africa, recognised as the drivers of the 21st century global economy, currently stands at 304 weekly flights – more than Lufthansa, United, Delta or any other airline.
-In particular, the breadth of our network from the US to India is unparalleled, offering more flights than any other foreign carrier and significantly reduced travel times compared to airlines transferring via European hubs.
+Of the 84 destinations on our Middle East, Africa and Asia Pacific network, 62 destinations are not directly served by any US carrier.
+For example, the breadth of our network between the US and India is unparalleled, offering more flights than any other foreign carrier and significantly reduced travel times compared to airlines connecting via European hubs.

 Read more about Emirates’ operations in our factsheet ‘Emirates and the US’.